exercism/pyret/docs/TESTS.md

 # Tests

 When working offline, first make sure [pyret-npm][pyret-npm] is installed and available.
-Then execute tests by passing to `pyret` the location of the test file relative to your current working directory.
+Then execute tests by passing `pyret` the location of the test file relative to your current working directory.
 `$ pyret relative/path/to/example-test.arr`

 # Debugging